This is the fourteenth section of the Disaster Manual. This section is on education. This resource is meant for volunteer lawyers.

 Homeless status is exclusive of special education identification, and thus special education programming follows students to any school in which they enroll.
 Parents who are forced to enroll a student with a disability in a different district because of displacement due to a disaster are entitled to services comparable to what they previously received.

-If a disaster destroys a student’s records that diagnosed a disability, or established the student’s special education eligibility, and consequently were the basis of educational and Admission, Review, and Dismissal (ARD) committee decisions, the school district where the child is enrolled must convene an ARD committee to address the student’s specific situation.
+If a disaster destroys a student’s records that diagnosed a disability or established the student’s special education eligibility and consequently were the basis of educational and Admission, Review, and Dismissal (ARD) committee decisions, the school district where the child is enrolled must convene an ARD committee to address the student’s specific situation.
 The ARD committee must determine a course of action to address the lack of documentation and what steps the student needs to take to remain in compliance with the federal framework for special education eligibility.
-The ARD committee should gather, review, and discuss data and observations from teachers and related services staff that might establish the student’s continued eligibility by conducting a Review of Existing Evaluation Determination (REED).
+The ARD committee should gather, review, and discuss data and observations from teachers and related services staff that might establish the student’s continued eligibility by conducting a Review of Existing Evaluation Data (REED).
 If the school district cannot establish the student’s eligibility, it must conduct a new assessment with parental consent.
+(34 CFR § 300.323.)

 The Individuals with Disabilities Education Act (IDEA) imposes an affirmative obligation on Texas and its public agencies to identify, locate, and evaluate all children residing in Texas who are suspected of having disabilities and who are in need of special education and related services, regardless of the severity of their disability.
 This obligation is called “child find.”
-Texas law also provides specific timelines for school’s to respond to a parent’s written request for special education evaluation so parents should try to make requests for special education evaluation in writing.
-19 TAC §89.1011(a).
+Texas law also provides specific timelines for schools to respond to a parent’s written request for special education evaluation, so parents should try to make requests for special education evaluation in writing.
+(19 Tex.
+Admin.
+Code §89.1011(a).)

-For a student who is not eligible for receiving special education services under IDEA, but is still experiencing educational difficulties after a disaster, the student may be eligible for disability identification under Section 504 of the Rehabilitation Act.
+For a student who is not eligible to receive special education services under the IDEA, but is still experiencing educational difficulties after a disaster, the student may be eligible for disability identification under Section 504 of the Rehabilitation Act.
 Section 504 provides a broader definition of an individual with a disability and allows for accommodations and supports within the education environment that may be appropriate for a trauma-based diagnosis.

 Students who are homeless or displaced are more at risk of losing services during the COVID-19 pandemic.
 The protections under the McKinney-Vento Act are still available to homeless/displaced students.
 Homeless/displaced students may remain enrolled in their “school of origin” if they move outside of their attendance zone.

-If a student with a disability, including one at high risk of severe medical complications, is excluded from school during an outbreak of COVID-19, and the student’s school remains open, then the student is entitled to certain protections under the IDEA.
+If a student with a disability, including one at high risk of severe medical complications, is excluded from school during an outbreak of COVID-19 and the student’s school remains open, then the student is entitled to certain protections under the IDEA.
 If the exclusion from school lasts longer than ten school days, then such exclusion from school may constitute a change in placement.
-Under the IDEA, a change in placement is subject to certain procedural safeguards, including requiring decision-making by a group of persons, including the parents and other persons knowledgeable about the child and the placement options.
-34 CFR §300.115-116.
+Under the IDEA, a change in placement is subject to certain procedural safeguards, including requiring decision-making by a group of persons including the parents and other persons knowledgeable about the child and the placement options.
 In addition, Section 504 of the Rehabilitation Act offers other evaluation and procedural safeguards for a change in placement, including periodic reevaluation of the disability determination.
-34 CFR 104.35-104.36 (See Questions and Answers on Providing Services to Children with Disabilities During the Coronavirus Disease 2019 Outbreak https://www2.ed.gov/policy/speced/guid/idea/memosdcltrs/qa-covid-19-03-12-2020.pdf.)
+(U.S. Department of Education, Questions and Answers on Providing Services to Children with Disabilities During the Coronavirus Disease 2019 Outbreak (March 2020), https://www2.ed.gov/policy/speced/guid/idea/memosdcltrs/qa-covid-19-03-12-2020.pdf.)
+Homebound placements, however, may be affected by the failure of a proposed bill that would have provided funding to support remote instruction during the 2021-22 school year.
+(Eline de Bruijn, Districts Suspend Plans for Virtual Learning, WFAA (June 9, 2021), https://www.wfaa.com/article/news/education/district-plans-virtual-learning-next-school-year-suspended-bill-not-signed/287-380b3fd0-e124-4978-a9c6-577d980753ed; Izz Scott Lamagdeleine, Some Texas students with disabilities thrived on remote learning, but have few options this fall, Houston Chronicle, (June 29, 2021), https://www.chron.com/news/houston-texas/article/texas-students-disabilities-remote-learning-16281084.php.)
+As a general rule, before a student can be served in a homebound setting, the ARD committee must review documentation from a physician stating that the student is expected to be confined to the home for a minimum of four consecutive weeks.
+(19 Tex.
+Admin.
+Code § 89.63(c)(2).)
+Alternatively, some districts may allow homebound placements for chronically ill students who are expected to be confined to the home for a minimum of four weeks throughout the school year.
+With the majority of state funding for virtual learning ending, more disputes may arise over whether homebound services are required for students who no longer have the option to participate through online learning but believe they are at higher risk of contracting COVID during in person instruction.

-In addition to each school district’s homeless liaison and the THEO hotline referenced above under 14.5, THEO is maintaining a list of resources for homeless/displaced students at https://www.theotx.org/covid-19/.
+In addition to each school district’s homeless liaison and the THEO hotline referenced above under 14.5, THEO maintains a list of resources for homeless/displaced students at https://www.theotx.org/covid-19/.

 Students who move or become homeless during school closures are likely to have trouble contacting the registrar at the nearest campus.
 If that occurs, they may try reaching the homeless liaison.
 If the student has a disability, they can also contact the school’s special education department.
 The Texas Education Agency has assembled guidance on many topics related to the pandemic in a centralized location that continues to be updated.
-(See https://tea.texas.gov/texas-schools/health-safety-discipline/covid/coronavirus-covid-19-support-and-guidance.)
+(Texas Education Agency, Coronavirus (COVID-19) Support and Guidance, https://tea.texas.gov/texasschools/